Meta

 Enhancing Communication

 Business leaders should strive to communicate clearly.
-At Rivier University, the online MBA helps graduates obtain the knowledge and skills needed for efficient communication.
+At Rivier University, our online MBA programs help graduates obtain the knowledge and skills needed for efficient communication.
 Degree tracks are available in management, information technology management, and marketing.
 Students learn in a convenient and flexible online environment to accommodate work and personal schedules.

 Rivier University proudly boasts textbook-free MBA programs that save students about $1,500 in textbook costs.
 Find out about the benefits of open educational resources (OER).